Altinity/terraform-aws-eks-clickhouse/docs/README.md

 This Terraform module automates the deployment of a [ClickHouse](https://clickhouse.com) database cluster on [Amazon EKS](https://aws.amazon.com/eks/) (Elastic Kubernetes Service).
 It is designed to create and configure the necessary resources for a robust and scalable ClickHouse deployment.

-The code is separated in different modules: one for the EKS cluster, one for ClickHouse operator (and Zookeeper Cluster), and one for ClickHouse cluster deployment.
+The code is separated in different modules: one for the EKS cluster, one for the Altinity ClickHouse operator, and one for ClickHouse (and ClickHouse Keeper) cluster.
 Variables are used to customize the deployment, including AWS region, cluster name, node configurations, and networking settings.

 ## Components